Scytl/freddie/README.md

 ### fess(config?)

-Launches a single fess server instance.
+Launches a single server instance.

 Optionally you can pass a config object to the `fess()` function to define custom settings, otherwise defaults will be applied